-Image 14.
+Image 13.
 Project wizard - assessments

-Here you can set whether DELPHIN automatically creates outputs for this project that are required for the following assessments:
+Here you can set whether DELPHIN automatically creates outputs for this project that are required for the following two assessments:

-- check for long-term moistening

-- option for selecting single layers

-- Check for frost damage risk
+- · check for long-term moistening - Check for frost damage risk

-- Check for mould growth at the inner surface

 The automatically created outputs do not appear in the output list.
 However, they are created and assigned to the construction.
 Since the names are defined, these outputs can then be used by the output and assessment report.
 The result of the assessment is then displayed there.
-More to assessments you can find in Tutorial 5.

 With this dialog the project wizard ends.
 After clicking Close the main window is displayed.